 The Musée Réattu also stages several big exhibitions each year and has a lively programme of concerts, lectures, workshops and other events.

-Its next show, called Anatomie du Paysage, explores the art of landscape photography through the work of Ansel Adams, Robert Doisneau and more.
-28 January-11 June.
+Its current show, called Anatomie du Paysage, explores the art of landscape photography through the work of Ansel Adams, Robert Doisneau and more.
+Until 11 June.

 Where: Musée Réattu, 10 rue du grand Prieuré, 13200 Arles.
 Website for the Musée Réattu